cosinekitty/astronomy/README.md

 - Predicts dates of maximum elongation for Mercury and Venus.

+- Calculates the positions of Jupiter's four largest moons: Io, Europa, Ganymede, and Callisto.

 - Converts angular and vector coordinates among the following orientations:
   - Equatorial J2000
   - Equatorial equator-of-date